Sending Bitcoin and Ethereum

 When will my cryptocurrency arrive at its destination?

-Luno adjusts transaction fees for our customers to ensure any Bitcoin or Ethereum sent from a Luno wallet is prioritised by the network and confirmed quickly.
+Luno adjusts transaction fees for our customers to ensure any cryptocurrency sent from a Luno wallet is prioritised by the network and confirmed quickly.
 You can read more about that in our blog article on dynamic fees.